 Kurongkurl Katitjin, ECU’s Centre for Indigenous Australian Education and Research has a central role in assisting the University to meet its commitment to Indigenous Australians.

-The Pro-Vice-Chancellor (Equity and Indigenous) is a senior leadership position on ECU’s Executive team, currently held by senior Noongar woman Professor Colleen Hayward AM.
+The Pro-Vice-Chancellor (Equity and Indigenous) is a senior leadership position on ECU’s Executive team, currently held by Nyungar man Professor Braden Hill.

 ECU has a number of scholarships available to help Indigenous students with their study costs.
 Visit our Scholarships web page for the full list of available scholarships.